Super NES CD-ROM: Legacy

 After the original contract with Sony failed, Nintendo continued its partnership with Philips.
-This contract provisioned Philips with the right to feature Nintendo's characters in a few games for its CD-i multimedia device, but never resulted in a CD-ROM add-on for the Super NES after Nintendo's silent cancellation in late 1993.
+This contract provisioned Philips with the right to feature Nintendo's characters in a few games for its CD-i multimedia device, but never resulted in a CD-ROM add-on for the Super NES after Nintendo silently cancelled the project in late 1993.
 The Nintendo-themed CD-i games were very poorly received, and the CD-i is considered a commercial failure.
-Years later, the Nintendo-themed CD-i games have gained a cult following on the internet due to its usage in various internet memes and parodies in the 2000s, eventually engraving them into the early modern internet culture.
-The hand-drawn cutscenes of some Nintendo-themed CD-i games in particular were a common source of material for memes, parodies, and the like at the time.
+These games later found its way onto the Internet as a cult favorite; the hand-drawn cutscenes of certain Nintendo-themed CD-i games in particular were used in various parodies and internet memes in the mid-to-late 2000s, including those published on video sharing sites such as YouTube.

-After Nintendo left the collaboration in 1991, Sony continued to work on the project on their own, cutting ties with Nintendo in 1992, and reworked the project into a standalone console that exclusively used CDs instead of cartridges and had more powerful hardware than any other consoles available at the time.
-It was around this time that Sony entered into a brief short-lived partnership with Sega under the agreement that both companies would share all costs and risk for the new CD-ROM drive (and ultimately the next generation console).
+Shortly after Nintendo left the collaboration in 1991, Sony continued to work on the project on their own, cutting ties with Nintendo in 1992 and reworked the project into a standalone console that exclusively ran on CDs instead of cartridges and had more powerful hardware than any other consoles available at the time.
+It was around this time that Sony entered into a short-lived partnership with Sega under the agreement that both companies would share all costs and risk for the new CD-ROM drive (and ultimately the next generation console).
 Sega would cancel the partnership, however, claiming that Sony knew little of the industry at the time, and resumed development on what would eventually become the Sega Saturn.
 Kutaragi however became emboldened enough from his experiences working with both Nintendo and Sega, and Sony resumed development of their own console for the next generation after leaving both companies.